Yurnero11/Kino_CMS/src/main/resources/static/bower_components/select2/docs/pages/06.data-sources/02.ajax/docs.md

 });
 ```

 Select2 will expect a `pagination.more` value in the response.
-The value of `more` should be `true` or `false`, which tells Select2 whether or not there are more pages of results available for retrieval:
+The value of `more` should be `true` or `false`, which tells Select2 whether or not there are more page of results available for retrieval:

 ```
 {